-To note progress made against the 2023/24 internal audit plan, and to discuss any key issues or concerns.
+Progress made against the 2023/24 internal audit plan, and key issues arising are noted and approved.

 1. Executive summary

 The purpose of this report is to inform members of the principal activities and findings of the Council's Internal Audit team.